RedMser/ChatLane/README.md

 Entries in this list can not be fixed easily, due to how the chat wheel system of Deadlock works.
 The list will be updated as Valve fixes them.

+- Opening the chat wheel can **crash** the game in following scenarios:
+  - A game update caused the `gameinfo.gi` file to reset.
+Use a mod loader or manually check that `SearchPaths` are up-to-date.
-- If you removed a custom menu (or uninstalled the add-on), you have to manually unbind the "blank" entries in the game's chat wheel settings.
-Otherwise, opening the chat wheel will crash your game!
+  - You removed a custom menu without unbinding it from the game's chat wheel settings.
+  - You uninstalled the add-on, but did not unbind custom menus from the game's chat wheel settings.
 - A custom menu can have up to 12 entries, filling up the entire circle.
 - Having multiple menus on the wheel causes the menu to show incorrect contents.
 - Menus sometimes open in the wrong direction, making them unusable.
 Simply bind them to another direction.
+- Some menu items can't be selected depending on which slot the chat wheel is bound to.
+See https://github.com/RedMser/ChatLane/issues/58 for a workaround.
 - A placeholder voice line plays when you select a custom menu (when not selecting one of its entries).

 For any other bugs, it's either an issue with ChatLane, or a new game update broke the add-on.
 In either case, feel free to open an issue so that we can figure it out!

 # Technical info

-Read on for all those developers, contributors and reverse-engineers among you.
+This section is for all the developers, contributors and reverse-engineers among you.

 ## Repository structure